 The Debt Avalanche Method: How Does It Work?

 According to billionaire investor Mark Cuban, paying off debts is one of the best investments you can make.
 The Debt Avalanche Method is a popular method to plan out debt repayment.
-See if the Debt Avalanche Method is the right fit for you.
+This method is a mathematically efficient approach to paying off your debt.
+You begin by paying the debt with the highest interest first.
+By doing so, you ensure paying the smallest amount of interest over time.
+Keep reading to see if the Debt Avalanche Method is the right fit for you.

 What Are the Steps of the Debt Avalanche Method?